PrinceKicker/LearningUse/README.md

 # LearningUse
-Just Learning how to use
+Just Learning how to useclearclear
-# Teacher
 Prince